-The specification of Supersport Next Generation machines will be agreed between the machine manufacturer and the FIM SBK Technical Director.
-The specification will be published in the Eligible Parts for Competition List and will supersede all of the following regulations.
+The specification of Supersport Next Generation machines is agreed between the motorcycle manufacturer and the series organizer, represented by the appointed Chief Technical Steward.
+The specification will be published in the IDM Eligible Parts List and will supersede all the following regulations.